 Digital Marketing and Social Media Manager Junior

-At the MIC I am in charge of promoting our program worldwide.
-Also, during the sessions, I help participants from documents request to IT problems and local tips.
-I am graduated from USI’s Bachelor in Communication Sciences, and I am now doing my final thesis at the Master in Communications, Management, and Health at USI.
-My interest is in the use of social media for health promotion and community development.
+At the MIC, Rillion is in charge of promoting our program worldwide through social media, news, and the website.
+He is a familiar figure during the sessions, helping participants with everything from special requests to IT problems and local tips.
+He graduated from USI with a Bachelor in Communication Sciences, and is now working on his thesis for a Master in Communication, Management, and Health at USI.
+He is interested in the use of social media for health promotion and community development.